AS Law students visit Houses of Parliament & Supreme Courts

-In the House of Commons, students were able to sit in on a debate with John McDonnell, a British Labour Party politician who was appointed the Shadow Chancellor of the Exchequer in September 2015 and Labour Party leader Jeremy Corbyn, as they questioned the Chancellor of the Exchequer, Philip Hammond, over the Government's Brexit deal.
+In the House of Commons, students were able to sit in on a debate with John McDonnell, a British Labour Party politician who was appointed the shadow chancellor of the exchequer in September 2015 and Labour Party Leader Jeremy Corbyn, as they questioned Chancellor of the Exchequer Philip Hammond over the Government’s Brexit deal.

 Speaking of his students’ trip, Lecturer in Law Adam Nicholls said; “It was an invaluable opportunity for our AS Law students to sit in on and learn about one of the most significant issues in our constitutional history.”

-Students were then given a tour of the House of Lords, where they watched Baroness Smith of Basildon, debating the withdrawal of the United Kingdom from the European Union and the European Atomic Energy Community.
+Students were then given a tour of the House of Lords, where they watched Baroness Smith of Basildon, debating the withdrawal of the UK from the European Union and the European Atomic Energy Community.